 Tax Incentives in 2022

-Recently, a draft law was presented introducing new tax facilities for financiers and taxpayers in in various laws, providing a 65% deduction on delay penalties stipulated under the Customs Law No. 66 of 1963, Stamp Tax Law No. 111 of 1980, Law No. 147 of 1984 on Imposing a Fee for Developing State Financial Resources, General Sales Tax Law No. 11 of 1991, Income Tax Law No. 91 of 2005, The Tax Law on Built Real Estates No. 196 of 2008, Value Added Tax Law No. 67 of 2016 and Customs Law No. 207 of 2020; Provided that the taxpayer pays the remaining (35%) within a period starting from the date of enforcement of this law until 1-3-2023.
+Finally, the proposed law introduces new facilitations and tax incentives for taxpayers across various laws.
+It addresses the reduction of (65%) of the delay penalty and the value-added tax for various laws, including Customs Law No. 66 of 1963, Stamp Tax Law No. 111 of 1980, Resource Development Fee Law No. 147 of 1984, General Sales Tax Law No. 11 of 1991, Income Tax Law No. 91 of 2005, Building Tax Law No. 196 of 2008, Value Added Tax Law No. 67 of 2016, and Customs Law No. 207 of 2020.
+This reduction is contingent upon taxpayers settling (35%) of the outstanding amount within a period that starts from the effective date of this law until 1-3-2023.

 To find out more, please fill out the form or email us at: firstname.lastname@example.org